At the Mahalia Jackson Theater for the Performing Arts

 Lighting Designer – Peter Maradudin

-Wig and Makeup Artist – Phoenix Rose
+Wig and Makeup Designer – Phoenix Rose

 Featuring